 - The juror shows a bias towards the defendant or the state

 The attorneys also have a limited number of challenges that do not have to be for cause.
 These are called “peremptory challenges.”
 In a death penalty case, the prosecutor and defense attorney each have ten peremptory challenges.
 The attorneys have five peremptory challenges in all other criminal cases where the defendant may face imprisonment.
 In all other criminal cases, each side has three peremptory challenges.6

 After the jury is selected, the lawyers give their opening statements.
 In a criminal trial, the prosecutor is the first to present their opening statement.
 The defense attorney follows the prosecutor, giving their opening statement on the case.

 Each side calls witnesses.
 The prosecutor first calls their witnesses to provide testimony.
 The defense attorney then gets an opportunity to cross-examine the prosecution’s witnesses.
-The defense calls their own witnesses, who are later cross-examined by the prosecutor.
-Each side may also present evidence or expert testimony in support of their case, with the other side having an opportunity to respond.
+The defense calls their own witnesses, and later the prosecutor may cross-examine them.
+Each side may also present evidence or expert testimony supporting their case, with the other side having an opportunity to respond.

-After all testimony and evidence have been presented, the prosecution and defense make their closing statements.
+After both sides present all the testimony and evidence of the facts of the case in open court, the prosecution and defense make their closing arguments.

 The trial court judge gives the jury instructions on the specific criminal charges, elements of the offense, and explains the standard they are to use to evaluate the case.

 The jury confers in the jury room in order to come up with a verdict of guilty or not guilty.
 The jury may convict only if it finds beyond a reasonable doubt that the defendant is guilty.
 In Colorado, in order to convict the defendant following jury deliberations, the jury must come to a unanimous decision with all jurors in agreement.7